renaudwangler/ib-labs/msms030fr/lab6e3.md

 ## Task 1: Configure an Outlook Web App policy
 1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**.
 1. Your Edge browser should be open from the prior exercise, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Exchange admin center**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 	If you closed the Exchange admin center tab after the prior lab exercise, then in the **Microsoft 365 Admin center**, under **Admin Centers** in the left-hand navigation pane, select **Exchange**.
 1. In the **Exchange admin center** tab, in the left-hand navigation pane, select **Outlook Web App policies** under **Roles**.
 1. On the the **Outlook Web App policies** tab, note the existing Outlook Web App policy titled **OWAMailboxPolicy-Default**.
 This policy defines Outlook on the web settings for all users.
-	Since Holly wants to add a new policy, select **New OWA policy** on the menu bar.
+	Since Dominique wants to add a new policy, select **New OWA policy** on the menu bar.
 1. In the **new Outlook Web App mailbox policy** window, enter **Limited features** in the **Policy name** field.
 Note - This policy is titled **Limited features** since it reduces the number of features that will be enabled for the policy.
 1. Click on the **Next** button.
 The window displays a list of features that will be enabled for this Outlook Web App mailbox policy.
 The majority of these features are selected by default.
-Clear the check boxes for the following features that Holly does not want included in this custom policy:
+Clear the check boxes for the following features that Dominique does not want included in this custom policy:
 	- **Instant messaging**
 	- **Text messaging**
 	- **LinkedIn contact sync**